 - 1915 – present Progress Works, Summer Lane

 Over its history the company has been a prodigious produces of checks, tokens, tickets, key fobs and medals.
 Their products included public house and co-operative society tokens and colliery checks.
 As well as serving the home market H.B.
 Sale Ltd. are also noted for their exported products also.

 An H.B.
 Sale Ltd. Product Range Trade Advertisement of 1938

 The company’s products sometimes bear the maker’s signature which take the form of one of the following

 - Sale Birm

 - H.B.
 Sale, maker 61 Constitution Hill Birm

 While no-longer a family owned company the firm of H.B.
-Sale Ltd. continues to trade today from the Progress Works as a custom coin and medal, embossing, pressings and stampings manufacturer.
+Sale Ltd. continued to trade until 2010 when it was officially dissolved.